 Frequently asked questions

 The existing bridge is deteriorating and needs to be replaced.
-Specifically, the 61-year-old timber support structure (piles) is decaying, the 106-year-old steel floor beams are severely rusting, the paint is peeling, and the road geometry (curve in the road and bridge) does not provide adequate sightlines (visibility to oncoming traffic).
+The 63-year-old timber support structure is decaying, the 108-year-old steel floor beams are severely rusting, the paint is peeling, and the curve in the road and bridge do not provide adequate visibility to oncoming traffic.

 The bridge has been categorized as structurally deficient and functionally obsolete.

 Structurally deficient means there are significant load carrying elements of the bridge that are in poor condition due to deterioration and/or damage or the waterway opening provided by the bridge is insufficient causing water overtopping with significant traffic delays.
 The fact that a bridge is “structurally deficient” does not imply that it is likely to collapse or that it is unsafe.
 It means that the bridge must be frequently monitored, inspected and maintained.